About Us

 Teens

 We prepare students for a German GCSE or A-level exam in small groups.
-They must be at least 11 years old for GCSE, and students from 13 years who have reached grade 8 or 9 in their GCSE-exam can start with A-level training.
-Our teachers are experienced in all exam boards.
+They can sit a GCSE from 11 years, and start with A-level training at the age of 13.
+Our teachers are experienced in all exam boards and often examiners themselves.
 It is especially important to have a German A-level for students who consider studying in Germany, Austria or Switzerland.
-At most universities in those countries, a British German A-level counts as both a language subject and proof of German.
+At most universities in those countries, a German A-level counts as both a language subject and proof of German.
+We teach telc levels A1 through to C2 for interested teenagers as well.

-Teenagers from 14 years can also work as helpers at the GERMAN ACADEMY!
+From 14 years, they can also work as helpers at the German Academy.

 3